Public History Alumni

 In October 2013, I accepted a position titled Field Services Director with the California Preservation Foundation.
 CPF is California's only statewide historic preservation nonprofit.
 My job involves growing the Education initiatives for the foundation and expanding its public programs.
 I also help connect local preservationists and organizations with the resources and knowledge that will enable them to protect their landmarks.
 I manage their monthly workshops and webinars, both of which provide continuing education credits for architects and planners statewide.

 Lyzann came to the study of Public History from the department of Anthropology.
 Her formal internship requirement was spent as the Jeanine Rioux Intern for The Trustees of Reservations, though Lyzann later completed curatorial internships at the Berkshire Museum and Strawbery Banke Museum as well.
 Her dissertation, "Mind the gap: Materiality of gendered landscapes in Deerfield, Massachusetts, ca. 1870--ca. 1920," explored the word of a community of historic preservation activists in Deerfield, Massachusetts, investigating not only the forces that shaped their work but the forces that contributed to their marginalization in the early twentieth century.
-Currently, Lyzann serves as the Field Director of the Summer Field School in Archaeology at the University of Massachusetts Amherst.
-She also works as a historian and artifact analyst at Archaeological Services.
+Lyzann has served as the Field Director of the Summer Field School in Archaeology at the University of Massachusetts Amherst; she also works as a historian and artifact analyst at Archaeological Services.

 I came to the UMass Public History Program all the way from Valdosta, Georgia.
 As a history major at Valdosta State University, I wrote an honors thesis examining the role of nostalgia in modern German film.
 This project introduced me to the powerful role of memory and its function in engaging the past from a present perspective.
 In the course of the project I also discovered the DEFA Film Library on the UMass campus and grew curious about the history program here.
 My interest in the field of public history grew when I began volunteering at the Valdosta State campus archives and got experience in digitization and display preparation.